 Below: The upper section of the compound leaf.
 The terminal leaflet of each subsection is the largest, usually 3-lobed and shows three prominent veins at its base.

 Notes: Black Bugbane was not listed on Martha Crone's 1951 inventory of plants in the Garden at that time, but then she reported planting it in 1951 and 1957.
 It was present at the time of the 1986 census.
-Gardener Cary George added plants in 1994.
+Gardener Cary George added plants in 1994 and Susan Wilkins added them in 2020.
 It is not native to Minnesota or Wisconsin, but generally it is native to the eastern half of the United States from Iowa eastward.
 In Canada it is found in Ontario and Quebec.
 It grows quite well in Minnesota where it has been established and primarily grown as an ornamental.

 Lore and uses: Black Bugbane has a long medicinal history.
 It was listed in the National Formulary from 1936 to 1950 and in the US Pharmacopoeia from 1820 to 1936.
 The stout, knotty root (a rhizome) is the usable part when collected in the Autumn.
 It has only a faint disagreeable odor, but a bitter and acrid taste.
 It contains an amorphous resinous substance called "cimicifugin", tannin, salicylic acid, trances of an alkaloid and three crystalline alcohols.
 The bitter taste is due to the crystalline principle called "Racemosin".
 The root was prepared as a dried powder for use in capsules or in decoctions in doses of .3 to 2.0 grams.
 In the 19th Century a tincture in doses of 2.0 to 4.0 ml when prepared in 60% alcohol was used.
 The most common use was an an anti-rheumatic, but also to prevent coughing (said to be very effective for whooping-cough), as a sedative and an emmenagogue (promotes menstrual discharge), and for cramping pains in the womb.
 A common name, Squaw Root, refers to this usage.
 Dr. Lloyd (Ref. #21) reports that it was the native Americans of the east coast that introduced it to American medicine.
 Lab tests indicate that the extracts of the rhizome (root) have an anti-inflammatory effect.
 Dr. Clapp (Ref. #2) was a well known prescriber.
 More information in Grieve (Ref. #7).